 Maya Angelou was quoted as saying, “You can’t know where you are going, until you know where you have been” and we happen to agree whole-heartedly with her wisdom.
 That is why we have spent many hours learning about our Viking heritage and how it shaped the history of our Danish pastry as well as who we are as a family.

 What we now call the ‘Viking Age’ is the period from 793 to 1066 (the late 8th to 11th centuries).
 Scandinavian people from Denmark, Norway, and Sweden took to the water and traveled into Europe and in doing so, made history.
-The mighty Vikings were known throughout Northern Europe and were equally feared as well as greatly admired.
+The mighty Vikings were known throughout Northern Europe and were equally as feared as they were greatly admired.
 Many people think of the Vikings only as plunderers, but they were also extremely skilled sailors and navigators, massively successful traders, and explorers that changed the way we think about the world today.
-And while raids and conquests were the order of the day for the Vikings, and they did everything with a passion and desire to be the strongest and fastest seafarers and warriors, always rooted in a spirit of adventure and exploration.
+And while raids and conquests were the order of the day for the Vikings, and they did everything with a passion and desire to be the strongest and fastest seafarers and warriors, they were always rooted in a spirit of adventure and exploration.

-Our Danish Cakes in Racine
+Our Danish Cakes and Pastries

-Scandinavian Almond Crown Cake.
 This cake is a classic Scandinavian treat that has been enjoyed for generations.
 The moist, dense almond cake has an intense and distinctive flavor that any almond lover will enjoy.
 Serve this cake with whipped cream, your choice of fresh fruit, and a hot cup of coffee for a crown cake that has been at the heart of Scandinavian home celebrations for years.

-These pastries and cakes will help you celebrate the traditional Danish way by creating what we call “Hygge” (hoo-ga) which means to create a warm atmosphere in which you can enjoy the good things in life surrounded by your nearest and dearest.
-The warmth of a candlelit dinner with your partner is Hygge, opening presents with your family on Christmas morning by a fire is Hygge and at O&H Danish Bakery, we aim to share incredible treats with you that will help you create Hygge the way the Danes do and always have.
+These Viking pastries and cakes will help you celebrate the traditional Danish way by creating what we call “Hygge” (hoo-ga) which means to create a warm atmosphere in which you can enjoy the good things in life surrounded by your nearest and dearest.
+The warmth of a candlelit dinner with your partner is Hygge, opening presents with your family on Christmas morning by a fire is Hygge and at O&H Danish Bakery, we aim to share incredible traditional Viking desserts with you that will help you create Hygge the way the Danes do and always have.

 The Danish people are considered to be the happiest people in the world, and maybe the reason for being so joyful is our constant use of Hygge and putting the good things in life above all else.
 Our families, our bonds, and the good life are the things that make us who we are, and those are the things that we focus on personally and through O&H Danish Bakery.
-We are a fourth-generation family-owned and operated traditional Danish Bakery and to this day we still use recipes and methods passed down from our great-grandfather, the founder of the bakery.
+We are a fourth-generation family-owned and operated traditional Danish Bakery and to this day we still use traditional Viking dessert recipes and methods passed down from our great-grandfather, the founder of the bakery.

 Our family has found that over 70 years, it is the small things in life that often bring us the most happiness.
-Christian Olesen had a passion for baking, which he applied everyday to work his way up until he felt that he was ready to start his own bakery in 1949.
+Christian Olesen had a passion for baking, which he applied every day to work his way up until he felt that he was ready to start his own bakery in 1949.
 Christian passed down his love of baking and his passion for making incredible baked goods to his children and their children and their children, and here we are today, still making Danish treats and sharing them with the world.
-We’re honored to be able to be invited into our customers homes, where we share a little slice of hygge with all of you.
+We’re honored to be able to be invited into our customers' homes, where we share a little slice of hygge with all of you.